veradefi/iot-governance/README.rst

 ******************************************************************
-The Universal IoT Blockchain Browser Tools Web Interface
+The Universal IoT Blockchain Browser API Tools Web Interface
 ******************************************************************

 Web Browser Tools to access the The Universal IoT Blockchain Hypercat API and The Universal IoT Blockchain Smart Contracts